maxsitt/insect-detect-docs/docs/hardware/buildinstructions_enclosure.md

 ![Hammer Hole Punch Sealing Strip](assets/images/hammer_holepunch_sealingstrip.jpg){ width="600" }

-Place the 14 mm Hole Punch in the center of the piece of sealing strip and hit it with the hammer about two to three times.
-It is recommended to put a piece of wood or something similar underneath.
+Put the sealing strip on a piece of wood or something similar, place the 14 mm Hole Punch in its the center and hit it with the hammer about two to three times.

 ![Hole Punch Sealing Strip](assets/images/holepunch_sealingstrip.jpg){ width="500" }